amitgupta15/minimal-http-server/README.md

 Simple http server built for static files built in Node.js without any framework.

 ## Usage
-Import the server in the Node project
+Import the server in a Node project

 `const server = require('./minimal-http-server');`